v-alan-m/Data_Collection_Web_App_with_PostGreSQL_and_Flask/README.md

 - Email the database values back to the user
 - Send statistcs to the user
 - Deploy the web application to a live server
 - Implement downloading and uploading into the web app

+Coming soon Q2 2020